-I ran across an article recently by Ben Settle in a Copyblogger article that I thought was interesting and wanted to share some of his insights.
+I ran across an article by Ben Settle on Copyblogger that I thought was interesting, and I wanted to share some of his insights.
 He calls his writing style “infotainment.”
 It’s a way to present your content in a way that’s fun to consume but still delivers value at the same time.

 I think those of us in the B-to-B space and especially the manufacturing sector are so focused on the features/benefits of what they are trying to sell that we don’t engage our target audience.